-– Upload and download via rsync by simply pointing and clicking.
+– Upload and download via rsync by simply dragging-and-dropping.

-– Browse, rename, manage and delete remote files quickly and easily.
+– Browse, rename, copy, move and delete remote files very quickly and easily.

 – Works over a securely encrypted SSH tunnel (no setup required).